-- The prosecution and outcomes of crime, for example: courtroom psychology; treatment & rehabilitation of offenders
+The prosecution and outcomes of crime, for example: courtroom psychology; vulnerable victim treatment and impact; treatment & rehabilitation of offenders

 This module will comprise interactive teaching sessions to deliver core material to students (e.g., key concepts, empirical literature and theoretical explanation).
-Each 3-hour teaching sessions will typically combine lecture, exercises, discussion, and classroom assessment techniques (CATs).
+Sessions may combine lecture, exercises, discussion, and classroom assessment techniques (CATs).
 As well as delivering core content, these sessions provide a framework for independent study and reflection on learning.
 To make the most of the teaching and learning opportunities provided, students are responsible for engaging in key reading associated with each session, and for actively contributing to in-class activities and discussions.

 Within the teaching sessions, consideration will be given to:

 discussion of overarching themes or issues arising from the topics presented;